spencertipping/pushback/pushback/flowable.md

 ## Flowable algebra and API
 We don't need to know very much about a dataflow to negotiate it.
-There are three logical operations involved:
+There are just a few logical operations involved:

 1. `$flowable->intersect($flowable)`: take the minimum admittance
-2. `$flowable->union($flowable)`: take the maximum admittance
+2. `$flowable->add($flowable)`: sum two admittances
 3. `if ($flowable > 0) { ... }`: condition on nonzero admittance
 4. `$flowable->zero`: set admittance to zero to disable dataflow

-Anything else is up to type-specific streams.
+Anything else, including figuring out the actual transfer it describes, is up to type-specific streams.

 ## Byte array flowable
+...i.e. a Perl string.

 ```perl
 pushback::jitclass->new('pushback::flowable::bytes', qw/ data offset n /)
   ->def(new =>